Post job

 Provided first aid and CPR to victims as necessary.

-Some of the skills we found on police sergeant resumes included "patrol," "public safety," and "emergency situations."
-We have detailed the most important police sergeant responsibilities below.
+Common skills that a police sergeant uses to do their job include "patrol," "public safety," and "emergency situations."
+You can find details on the most important police sergeant responsibilities below.

-• Police sergeants are also known for good judgment, which can be critical when it comes to performing their duties.
-An example of why this skill is important is shown by this snippet that we found in a police sergeant resume: "police and detectives must be able to determine the best way to solve a wide array of problems quickly."
-We also found this resume example that details how this skill is put to the test: "exercised independent judgment in meeting emergency situations. "
+Good judgment. police sergeants are also known for good judgment, which are critical to their duties.
+You can see how this skill relates to police sergeant responsibilities, because "police and detectives must be able to determine the best way to solve an array of problems."
+A police sergeant resume example shows how good judgment is used in the workplace: "exercised independent judgment in meeting emergency situations. "

-• In order for certain police sergeant responsibilities to be completed, the job requires the skill "leadership skills."
-According to a police sergeant resume, "police officers must be comfortable with being a highly visible member of their community, as the public looks to them for assistance in emergency situations."
-As an example, this snippet was taken directly from a resume about how this skill applies: "provide leadership, motivation, direction and resources as well command critical incidents. "
+Leadership skills.
+For certain police sergeant responsibilities to be completed, the job requires competence in "leadership skills."
+The day-to-day duties of a police sergeant rely on this skill, as "police officers must be comfortable with being a highly visible member of their community, as the public looks to them for help in emergencies."
+For example, this snippet was taken directly from a resume about how this skill applies to what police sergeants do: "provide leadership, motivation, direction and resources as well command critical incidents. "

 Police Sergeant Resume